mdarif/JavaScript-Boilerplate-V2/README.md

 ### New Enhancements in JavaScript Boilerplate Version 2.0

- 1. Should be library agnostic - no other library like jQuery dependency	[P1]
+ 1. Library agnostic - no other library like jQuery dependency	[P1]
  2. Extend a module from outside main module 	[P2]
  3. Loose coupling using pub/sub pattern	[P1]
  4. AMD		[P1]